Su-Jung-Choi/marketing_campaign/README.md

 # :computer: Marketing Campaign Data Analysis
 In this project, I used **Microsoft Excel** to explore and analyze Maven marketing campaign data, which contains information on 2,240 customers.
 I first cleaned the data to ensure integrity and then analyzed it using `PivotTables` and various `Charts`.
 Finally, I highlighted key findings and delivered the data analysis report using **Tableau** Story.

+For the purpose of this analysis, the following general assumptions are made:
-We assume the data is up-to-date in 2024, and the amounts spent on products are in dollar currency.
+1. The data is up-to-date as of 2024.
+2. The amounts spent on products are in US dollars.
+3. The four sales channels — Web, Catalog, Store, and Deals — are mutually exclusive and do not overlap.

 🌼 Dataset Link: [Maven Analytics](https://www.mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=marketing)